Rodeoclash/bors/README.md

 ## Coming soon / Todo

+* Wrapper around the predictions output for easy reading of/iteration over it.
+* Wrapper around the auditing output
+* "Getting" an example from the examples file should return an Example object instead of a String, but requires ability to parse VW formatted strings.
-* Add more command line options
+* Add more command line options.
-* Add online modes / daemon communication wrapper
+* Add online modes / daemon communication wrapper.

 ## Contributing to Bors